Last updated on June 29th, 2026 at 06:20 pm

 Tourist visas are short-term and not continuously renewable.

 While technically, you are not supposed to work on a tourist visa, it’s quite a gray area.
-If you’re working online and not taking a job from a local, the authorities won’t bother with you.
-No one is going to stop you from answering emails on vacation.
+If you’re working online and not taking a job from a local, the authorities may not bother with you.

 But what happens when you want to stay longer?
 You have to try your luck with a visa run and hope the immigration officer doesn’t care.

-That’s where the digital nomad visas come in.
+That’s where the digital nomad, freelancer, or remote work visas come in.
 They are making it simple and bringing much-needed revenue into these countries without jeopardizing job opportunities for their citizens.

 What’s the Difference between remote workers and digital nomads?